 Because depression can have such a powerful impact on cognitive abilities, including feeling confused and having a hard time making decisions, anything that supports healthy brain activity can be helpful.

 The new brain cells appeared in a region that is linked to the formation and recollection of memories.
-The work reveals why jogging and other aerobic exercise can improve memory and learning, and potentially slow down the deterioration of mental ability that happens with old age.
+The work reveals why jogging and other aerobic exercises can improve memory and learning, and potentially slow down the deterioration of mental ability that happens with old age.”

-The ability to “recall memories without confusing them” is an important one to reinforce, especially as we age.
+The ability to “recall memories without confusing them” is an important one to reinforce, especially as you age.

-And because depression doesn’t disappear as we age.
+And because depression doesn’t disappear as you age.